Active Neighbourhoods - Plymouth

 A three year project

-Over three years, we will be working with communities around five of Plymouth's urban wildlife sites to improve these local green spaces both for wildlife and people.
+Over three years, we worked with communities around five of Plymouth's urban wildlife sites to improve these local green spaces both for wildlife and people.

-Thanks to Big Lottery funding, our urban ranger will be working with local residents close to:
+Thanks to Big Lottery funding, our urban ranger worked with local residents close to:

 - Budshead Wood